Yearly Archives: 2019

 Why does DIACC care?

-In order to achieve our vision, today’s students must be ready to enter the workforce with the Identity Management knowledge needed to solve challenges and leverage opportunities.
-Working with our liaisons, DIACC proposes a program to design, develop and deploy a curriculum framework and a set of instructional resources for “digital identity” that is broadly shared.
+To achieve our vision, today’s students must be ready to enter the workforce with the Identity Management knowledge needed to solve challenges and leverage opportunities.
+Working with our liaisons, DIACC proposes a program to design, develop, and deploy a broadly shared curriculum framework and instructional resources for “digital identity.”

 On behalf of the DIACC community, thank you.